 People often ask me why I talk about preserving and storing food so much.
+(You can read about my food storage here.)
 I think that is a great question and a great topic for a blog post.
 So here’s my answer.

 An important part of home preserving is knowing what’s in your food.
 Because when you do it yourself you get to decide what’s in the food you feed yourself and your family.
 And I think we’d all agree that’s something we’d like more control over.

 Another reason I’m a food storage advocate is because I like having food in the house all the time.
 Because you just never know when you might not be able to get to the store.
 Where I live we have tornadoes, lightning storms, floods, hail storms, ice storms, blizzards, and recently started having earthquakes.

 Any of those things can knock out power, which happens at least twice a year, and/or keep you at home, which also happens once or twice a year.
 Not having to rush to the store like everyone else when they‘re forecasting a major storm makes my life much less stressful.
 Having chili and soups and even meat all ready to just heat up (on the grill when there’s no power) gives me a very secure feeling.

 Let’s talk about bulk buying for a minute.
 I like to grind my own wheat for flour.
 I know.
 I’m crazy.
 But there’s so much more nutrition in freshly ground flour. 🙂 And I find it oddly therapeutic.

 I go through about 5 pounds of flour a week baking for family and some friends.
 More during the holidays.
 That’s close to 300 pounds of flour a year.
 I can buy organic wheat berries online (if I could buy it locally I would, that’s always my first choice) in bags ranging from 5 pounds to 50 pounds.